 The biggest challenge driving digital innovation for most companies is vision.
 Many digital insurers believe that they need to deliver a breakthrough digital product in order to execute a successful digital transformation.
 In addition to overlooking opportunities to drive value through adjacent innovation, they are missing opportunities to digitize their internal operations, which are just as important and can help create a foundation for more disruptive innovations.

 According to George Westerman, Research Scientist with MIT Sloan, there are three categories of digital transformation: customer experience, operational processes, and business models.
 Digital insurers need a baseline of internal process digitization in order to deliver customer-centric experiences and ultimately transform their business models.
 And although customer experiences are the most visible, and arguably the most exciting, there are strong benefits from transforming internal processes through process digitization, work enablement and performance management.

 So why not just transform all categories at once?

 You can’t boil the ocean when it comes to digital transformation.
 If you try to do everything at once, you will fail for two reasons:

-This is exactly why we created our Digital Transformation Roadmap.
-The framework was built to help organizations do the right things at precisely the right moment, with three distinct phases: Start, Structure and Scale.
+This is exactly why we created our Digital Transformation Framework.
+The framework was built to help digital insurers do the right things at precisely the right moment, with three distinct phases: Start, Structure and Scale.
 The first step towards your digital transformation should be starting small.
 In the beginning of your digital transformation, it is all about proof and celebrating success.
 You want your first project to be a catalyst for success.

 Often, operational efficiency is a good starting point for insurers because the insurers aren’t as complex and tend to focus on an individual business unit or department.
 Typical initiatives include digitizing and automating your claims management process, or automating broker workflows by taking the manual spreadsheet process and introducing a digital work management system.